 This is a free software for creating e-learning courses with flash interactivity.
 It is free to sign up and make the courses – there are many customizable templates enabling users to import images/video/audio/etc and incorporate them into scored questions of varying formats.
 The finished course can be exported as SCORM 2004 or SCORM 1.2 compliant -again for free and then hosted on a MOODLE or other site.
 Quite intuitive to use and offering many features, it is however dependent on good connection to the site as it is created online.
 Also doesn’t seem to like working in Opera.

 It is a free authoring tool oriented at assembly, updates and maintenance of learning content across it’s lifecycle.
-Content Sharer utilizes a separation of content and presentation idiom, so it’s suitable for adaptive learning, different delivery formats, content re-purposing.
+Content sharing tool utilizes a separation of content and presentation idiom, so it’s suitable for adaptive learning, different delivery formats, content re-purposing.

 Easygenerator has a free edition but it is not open source.
 SaaS based platform in connection to a windows application.
 Collaborative and special thanks to adaptive options for courses, lot of features like powerpoint import, WYSIWYG interface, Template based